There are many different kinds of dense and diverse town plan.

 - Developers often want to wreck public spaces

+Neighbourhoods are the smallest scale and most intimate setting.
 The Australian Council for New Urbanism charter describes neighbourhoods of about 2000 people (in a mix of terraced houses and eco-apartments) around a general store and daycare centre.
 Neighbours drop their kids at childcare and buy some milk.
 If they really get chatting with their local friends, they can buy a hamburger.

 It should have a culturally appropriate design for that area.
 (As an Anglo-Australian for me that’s something like the Walhalla corner store.)